amabdulr/CNWG/EnhanceChunks.md

 First mention a disclaimer: **Warning: "This list is not comprehensive.
 Human oversight is essential for all AI outputs.
 Specifically look for missing tables, codeblocks, and numbers."**
 Compare the two files and present any information that is missing in chunked.md under the heading "MIssed Information”.
 Present it as Markdown.
 Under the heading "Chunked again with Missing information", try to enhance the content in chunked.md with any relevant information from the missing information and present it again.
 Any information newly added should be in bold **bold**.
 Specifically look for missing code and add it.
 Do not change the essential structure of the chunked.md document, such as headings, tables and any other contents.
-Is the newly added content also categorized according to the information type and all the rules applied as the original content?